 grep -ROIE 'rel="canonical"|og:url' dist | grep -v yourdomain.com | head

-vercel.jsoncontrols cache, redirects, clean URLs explicitly.astro.config.mjssetssite,trailingSlash, and the Vercel adapter.- Speed Insights and Web Analytics snippets are in the root layout.
+vercel.jsonsetsimmutablecaching on/_astro/, plus redirects and clean URLs.astro.config.mjshassite,trailingSlash, and the Vercel static adapter.- Speed Insights and Web Analytics snippets live in the root layout.

-- Search Console verified on the production domain; no
+- Search Console is verified on the production domain with zero

 *.vercel.appleaks.